The afternoon meal is often the biggest of the day in Mexico

 P: 872 30 29

 Well-loved but hard-to-find place popular with Americans and specializing in seafood and Mayan food.
-They have daily specials of traditional Yucatecan meals including Frijol con Puerco at lunch on Mondays.
+They have daily specials of traditional Yucatecan meals often including Frijol con Puerco at lunch on Mondays.
 Closed Thursdays.

 A: Av.
 Rafael E. Melgar at Calle 11 Sur

 P: 872 44 21